sauk2/RRT-planners/README.md

 ## Usage
 The ```main.m``` file contains the code to build and run the planner.
 The program returns a search tree of all the visited nodes and a tree of the generated feasible path.

+## Notes
+The PSO-RRT* algorithm is similar to P-RRT* algorithm with the difference being in sampling process adopted.
+PSO-RRT* makes use of PSO while P-RRT* uses APF.
+PSOQ-RRT* is similar to PQ-RRT* in the same manner.

 ## References
 <a id = "1">[1]</a>